 One problem with expectation is we expect other people to know what we have going on!

 Expectations can create drama and increase the stress reaction, if they are not managed.
 Let’s start with managing your expectations.
-Be sure to also check out the post on Self-Awareness; this is a critical element to having success.

 Here are the steps to manage your expectations with your boss: